PhenomML/Stats285_F23/hw5_instructions.md

 ### `hw5_array.sh`

 Our first strategy is implemented by `hw5_array.sh` and `map_function.py`.
 It heeds the advice of the Stanford Research Computing Center (SRCC) staff to use the `sbatch array` shell command to deploy many instances on its cluster.
-Like `sbatch`, `sbatch array` launches jobs; unlike simple `sbatch`, which we have used before, `sbatch array` can launch many instances of `map_function.py` with one shell command. `hw5_array.sh` uses this strategy to launch 10 instances of `map_function.py` as in some sense *meta* instances which each iterate through 100 actual instances, thereby computing 1000 instances of total work.
+Like `sbatch`, `sbatch array` launches jobs; unlike simple `sbatch`, which we have used before, `sbatch array` can launch many instances of `map_function.py` as a result of this one one shell command. `hw5_array.sh` uses this strategy to launch 10 instances of `map_function.py` as in some sense *meta instances*, which each iterate through 100 actual instances, thereby computing 1000 instances of total work.
 Each instance saves its results; ultimately to be reduced.

 We had hoped to follow the original notional model discussed above, to use the cloud database to save individual instance results immediately, as they were produced.
-Unfortunately, we found that straightforward use of `sbatch array` on Sherlock/FarmShare was not compatible with instance by instance upload of results to GBQ (some network issues intervened).
+Unfortunately, we found that straightforward use of `sbatch array` on Sherlock/FarmShare was not compatible with instance-by-instance upload of results to GBQ (some network issues intervened).
 To find a way forward, we had to resort to an ugly Kluge -- fallback to files.
 Thus the delivered `hw5_array.sh` and `map_function.py` combination first writes the instance results as .csv files.
 These will later separately be amalgamated into a DataFrame and written to GBQ by a separate program: `gather_csv_to_gbq.py`.
-Results are stored under the table_name <SUID>_hw5, where in place of <SUID> you would place the suid that you use for login to Stanford systems.
+Results are stored under the table_name <SUID>_hw5, where in place of <SUID> would be the suid that you use for login to Stanford systems.
 (It is possible to use other table_names, for example for debugging purposes; but note that the script `hw5_personalize.sh` embeds your suid into actual code, and this would need to be overridden.)

 ### `hw5_large.sh`